The Cardiff Naturalists' Society is the longest established wildlife organization in the area having been

 modern equipment they should not be necessary

-Some of the documents were created by Morrey, some (to be added later) were created by Geoffrey Ingram.
+Some of the documents were created by Morrey, some were created by Geoffrey Ingram.

 The museum have also been given an electronic copy of all the word files that the PDFs here were created from and as such should there be any problems